ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The Nn and Nk values correspond to parameters of the AEAD used in HPKE, which is defined in {{Section 7.3 of !HPKE}}.
-Nn and Nk refer to the size of the AEAD nonce and key respectively, in bits.
-The nonce length is set to the larger of these two lengths.
+Nn and Nk refer to the size of the AEAD nonce and key respectively, in bytes.
+The Encapsulated Response nonce length is set to the larger of these two lengths, i.e., max(Nn, Nk).

 ## Encapsulation of Requests {#request}